tommedema/NodeBasicFFmpeg/README.md

         })
         .execute();

- __Note:__ both input and output stream will be destroyed when the process terminates, fails or succeeds unless you set endInputStream and/or endOutputStream to false, respectively.
+ __Note 1:__ both input and output stream will be destroyed when the process terminates, fails or succeeds unless you set endInputStream and/or endOutputStream to false, respectively.

+ __Note 2:__ currently, due to a FFmpeg issue (https://ffmpeg.org/trac/ffmpeg/ticket/337), progress events will not fire.